-Refugee family reunification in Germany remains a major sticking point ahead of preliminary coalition talks in January.
-DW explains how the process works – and why critics want to lift the current ban permanently.
+Refugee family reunification in Germany has proven a major source of division in Angela Merkel's governing coalition.
+DW explains how the process works and what the main points of contention are.

 Fleeing war and coming to Germany as a refugee is not an easy step.
 After arrival, refugees from Syria, Iraq or northern Africa often plan to bring their families from dangerous war zones or refugee camps to a safe home in Germany.